Welcome to Marine Scotland Information - MSI for short.

 - Marine Scotland Information - This site!

-- Marine Data for Scotland
+- Marine Scotland Maps

 In Marine Scotland, we have been publishing maps, reports and data for a long time, but it was initially constrained to publishing information on individual pages, as separate documents.
 As we published more and more, it became difficult to find the right information, and it was becoming a challenge for us to keep track of the content as well!

-When the National Marine Plan consultation was published, the accompanying National Marine Plan Interactive was launched, providing interactive maps of much of the informaiton that was published in Scotland's Marine Atlas.
+When the National Marine Plan consultation was published, the accompanying National Marine Plan Interactive (now Marine Scotland Maps) was launched, providing interactive maps of much of the information that was published in Scotland's Marine Atlas.
 It was quickly realised that the new interactive resource needed to be updated as new informaiton became available, and as Marine Planning developed, much more information became available.
 To provide more context to the maps, we developed additional information pages about the rationale, and data used to create the maps.
 Those information ages have now been brought into this site, and links with the Mapping portal, so you can move between the two sites with direct linkage.
 National Marine Plan Interactive also provides mapping services to other portals, and allow users to access data directly through Web Map Services.

 In February 2015, Scottish Government published the Open Data Strategy outlining how we will make data open and accessible.
 The strategy highlights the need to make data discoverable, usable by all, and of a known quality.
 We have embraced the prinicples of the Open data Strategy and on this site we aim to provide you with data of a known and documented quality, accessible in open non-proprietary formats where possible, and in as accessible ways as possible by providing machine readable services (see pages below for more detail on this)